 The closest place I could find to where I live that did informed consent was two and a half hours away, and because I lived that far away and didn't have good enough insurance they rejected me.
 I asked other trans men, I asked my doctor, I asked a lot of people... and I could not find somebody who would do this for me despite having lived as male for six years at the time.

 Can you find them around here?
 Probably.
 But it's a royal pain in the ass, so many doctors don't want to be known as people who will give hormones to trans people without therapy and keep their activities hushed.
-And there are some states that barely have doctors who will do it with therapy let alone without.
+And there are some states that barely have doctors who will do it with therapy let alone without. - The problems with therapy can be alleviated by better education regarding transition standards and better access to health care.

 Yeah, informed consent is cheaper, especially for people without health insurance.
 But we're talking about a health care need, here.
 Why is therapy made into the issue and not the right of trans people for proper health care?
 Or all people, for that matter?
 It's a similar story to people who hand out those contrived Xeroxed pamphlets to women explaining how to be their own gynecologists by shoving specula into themselves and doing guesswork with a mirror rather than championing the right of women to get that health care from a professional.
 It's the wrong fight.